 See the section entitled “Dining and Meals” in the Pre-College Handbook and [[precol,contact NIAHD]] if you have any additional questions or concerns.

-All students will be staying in Pleasants Dorm in the Randolph Complex.
+All students will be staying in Randolph Complex.
+Session 1 students will be housed in Pleasants Hall; Session 2 students will be housed in Giles Hall.
+Both residence halls are located in Randolph Complex.
 Students will not find out their exact room, floor, or roommate until Arrival Day.
 Due to staffing limitations, NIAHD is unable to provide students with this information ahead of time.